kubernetes/enhancements/keps/sig-apps/20190412-pdb-support-for-custom-resources-with-scale-subresource.md

 superseded-by:
 ---

-# Support scale subresource in PDBs
+# PDB support for custom resources with scale subresource

 ## Table of Contents